1. Who has jurisdiction over the site?

 The soil must be investigated by a soil testing company to determine its bearing strength, or whether or not it is suitable to build on, and overall compatibility with the project.
 If the soil is not capable of withstanding the building’s load, you may have to replace it or install special foundation improvements, which can be very costly.
 Furthermore, some soils expand when they come into contact with water, which can cause cracking in the building’s foundation.
 Before purchasing a property, it is vital to understand the soil and its implications.

 3. Does an analysis of the site’s history suggest potential soil contamination?

 This is determined through a procedure known as a “Phase 1 Environmental,” in which a contractor or engineer investigates the site’s history and determines if there is a risk of previous contamination.
-If a potential for contamination is identified from this review of the site and surrounding area’s history, a “Phase 2 Environmental” is performed.
+If a potential for contamination is identified from this review of the site and the surrounding area’s history, a “Phase 2 Environmental” is performed.
 In the second phase, the soil is actually tested for contamination to verify that contamination does not exist.

 4. How flat is the site?

 If the site is located on a steep slope, building on it will necessitate more significant site work and construction expenses than it would otherwise.
 This requires additional time and increased cost of the overall project.

 5. Are there any natural resources or environmental characteristics on the site that could prevent building there or add to expenses?